 This metric indicates the percentage of long-term patients that experienced a UTI.
 While more of these infections may reflect poorly on a facility's cleanliness, it is problematic to compare between facilities due to differing reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients given antipsychotic medications.
-While antipsychotic drugs may be helpful for many patients, it is important to ensure these medications are being used only where medically required.
-In some cases, excessive reliance on these medications may mean that a nursing home is using these medications to control patient behavior.
+This indicates the percentage of residents given antipsychotic drugs.
+While antipsychotic drugs may be helpful for many residents, it is important to make sure these medications are being used only where medically required.
+In some situations, increased usage of these drugs may indicate a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Forest Hills Center, 8.37% of Patients use Anti-Anxiety Medication

 This measures the percentage of long-term residents receiving antianxiety medications.